Have you ever tried to motivate or persuade someone to do something they didn’t particularly want to do? How did that work out?

 It’s not difficult to imagine that he rubbed most people the wrong way which resulted in employees not having a high level of respect for him.
 That did not create a pleasant work environment at all.

 Sometimes we may do things we think will motivate others but it could have the total opposite effect — it can deflate or demotivate them.

-Here are five reasons why trying to motivate others is not the best long-term strategy, which can create a lot more challenges if our intentions are not received as we expect them to.
+Here are three reasons why trying to motivate others is not the best long-term strategy, which can create a lot more challenges if our intentions are not received as we expect them to.

 - Everyone has different motivators.
 While someone may be motivated by acknowledgement, recognition and appreciation, another person may be motivated by reward.
 We can be intrinsically or extrinsically motivated, therefore a “one way fits all” approach will very rarely work.

 - It is usually someone else’s agenda.
 Parents want kids to clean their room because it is the parents who want a clean room.
 Similarly, managers want team members to perform better so they can help him or her achieve their targets or objectives.

 Whenever there isn’t buy-in from other people, trying to get them to do what we want is extremely difficult.
 There has to be alignment to common outcomes in order to influence someone to take an action we want them to.

 - It is inconsistent.
 Think about New Year’s resolutions!
 We tend to be motivated for a very short period of time and then our motivation fades away.
 Why?
 It’s because we’re either inconsistent with our actions or we haven’t put the necessary behaviours or disciplines in place to maintain our motivation.

 The same is true with managers or bosses — they may do something initially to motivate their workers but not check in or follow up on a regular basis.
 That erodes trust and can actually do more long-term damage to the morale, performance and motivation levels of employees.